Guidance for Licensees with Alcohol Privileges: Effective Immediately

 - If identical product is not available, then product may be exchanged for like valued product

 Please keep in mind, it is not mandatory for a distributor to take back overage or defective product, or provide claim adjustments for product.
 The exchange is at the sole discretion of the distributor.

 Under Gov. Inslee's Healthy Washington -- Roadmap to Recovery, the expiration date for this allowance is unknown at this time.
-The WSLCB will notify on its website the exact date of regional expirations.
+The WSLCB will notify on its website the exact date of expirations.

 ** Note: For orders placed for out-of-state shipment, it is the special occasion licensee’s responsibility to ensure importation laws for other states are followed.
 This includes obtaining all appropriate permits and authorizations, and also includes compliance with the destination state taxes.

 Mandatory Alcohol Server Training (MAST) – Temporary Allowance for Class 13 Permit Holders